wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/func_keys.rst

     Conference room

 custom
-    A custom number defined by the user
+    A custom number to dial, defined by the user

 bs_filter
     Boss/Secretary filter